grafana/agent/docs/developer/release/prerequisites.md

 Note: This is required for creating tags on the release branch.

-2. (Optional) Configure git to always sign on commit or tag:
+2. (Optional) Configure git to always sign on commit or tag.

 ```bash
 git config --global commit.gpgSign true